techsupportmo/Address-Book/README.md

 In order to retrieve a contact, the user can filter the contacts by city by typing in the specific city and state in the corresponding field and pressing 'Select Specific Name'

+Only names from the specified city will be displayed

 ![](screenshots/pic5.png)

-Only names from the specified city will be displayed
+Only names from Mansfield TX are displayed above

 ![](screenshots/pic6.png)